 - Infants and children.
 Familiarize yourself with guidance for parents, as well as state-specific guidance in Oregon (Español, Русский, 中文, Af Soomaali, Vietnamese) and Washington.

-- Pregnant and nursing mothers.
-The CDC provides general disaster-related advice for pregnant and nursing mothers, as well as information specific to wildfire smoke.
+- Pregnant and nursing people.
+The CDC provides general disaster-related advice for pregnant and nursing people, as well as information specific to wildfire smoke.

 Learn About the Air

-Listen, watch, and pay attention to the Air Quality Index, which provides current info on how clean the air is and potential health risks.
+Listen, watch, and pay attention to the Air Quality Index.
+It provides current info on how clean the air is and potential health risks.

-- Oregon Air Quality Index (search Oregon Air in your app store for the mobile app)
+- Oregon Air Quality Index (search Oregon Air in your app store)

 - Washington Air Quality Monitoring